JPCSKV/Dev-Resources/README.md

 # Dev-Resources
-Useful resources for developers: bootcamps, books, challenges, and others tools
+Bootcamps, E-books, Challenges, and others tools to improve your skills.

 ## Useful Resources: